craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Animan (divine)
 	Last Known Keeper: KEEPER

-	Entry Description: GME-048 is to be stored in the Ritualistic Center of Site-048 on a stone display, no less than 3' tall.
-The Ritualistic Center is to be stationed by a rotating 24-hour guard of at least 4 personnel at a time.
+	Entry Description: GME-048 is to be stored in the Ritualistic Center of Site-048 on the central stone display.
+The Ritualistic Center is to be stationed by a rotating 24-hour guard of at least 4 personnel at a time, each of whom have graduated the GOAL-6c 'Identifying Illusiory Figures' program with a score of 8 or higher.

+	GME-048 is, while non-active, a large
 ```

 #### Gifts of the Dragons